 Un-convenient Biblical truths church folk don’t like to talk about anymore.

 One of my favorite movies is “It’s a Wonderful Life,” a film about an angel Clarence Odbody, and a man George Bailey who wants to kill himself.
 But Clarence is sent from Heaven to save George’s life.
 Clarence wants to get his wings and saving George from self-destruction is a way he can get his wings.
 In the 1946 film, Clarence ends up helping George see the positives in his life and the town comes together to help George out of his financial troubles. (sorry if that’s a spoiler.)
 At the end of the movie, George’s daughter hears a bell ring and says, “Every time a bell rings an angel gets his wings.”
-Well, I’m not an angel expert, can’t say I’ve ever seen one, but angels doing good works to get their wings isn’t found in Biblica Scripture.
-But the idea is a heartwarming way to end that movie.
+Well, I’m not an angel expert, can’t say I’ve ever seen one, but angels doing good works to get their wings isn’t found in Biblical scripture.
+(An angel doing bad things is however) But the idea of Clarence and George, well it’s a heartwarming way to end that movie.

 People did talk to angels in the Bible though.
 And there are many stories about encounters with angels today.
 Does it still happen?
 You and I can ask God when we see Him.

 Just like the story of Clarence, my euphemism ‘un-convenient’, some “Christian” things we read or hear just don’t sound right.
 But what sounds right?
 Or do they sound right?
 How do we find out what is right?
 The truth, or what sounds right, can only be found through reading the source of truth for ourselves.
 And, no, the word ‘Un-convenient‘ isn’t correct English.
 I looked it up.
 It doesn’t sound right.

 Why Should we know Scripture for ourselves?